qpuchen/nnUNet_att_position_correction/README.md

 done
 ```

 ### 3.3.
-Add the '_000' suffix to the file name of the test set data
+Add the '_000' suffix to the file name of the testset data

 ```
 pyhton add_suffix.py